Income tax returns are submitted from 15 February to 30 April 2020.

 A natural person can submit an individual tax return.
 In case a person's taxable income is below 2160 euros, this person's spouse can deduct the person's increased basic exemption if the total taxable income of spouses does not exceed 50 400 euros per calendar year.

-Any portion exceeding taxable income or the housing loan interest or training cost limit (if the proprietary relationship between the spouses is jointness of property) or the amount of the basic exemption for children, or any portion thereof, may be transferred to the spouse.
+Any portion exceeding taxable income or the housing loan interest or training cost limit or the amount of the basic exemption for children, or any portion thereof, may be transferred to the spouse.

 Transferring unapplied tax incentives can be requested in the income tax return.
 After indicating the request, the Estonian Tax and Customs Board will automatically transfer the unapplied part of the increased basic exemption to the spouse's income tax return.
 The spouse has to accept the transferred unapplied increased basic exemptions, if desired.

 Instructions for amending electronic income tax returns, in case spouses wish to share tax incentives

 - Spouse A is filling in the income tax return.
 The system offers him/her the option to transmit unused tax incentives (deductions) to the spouse’s tax return.
 Spouse A indicates the request and confirms his/her tax return.

 - Spouse B starts filling in his/her tax return.
 He/she accepts the spouse’s expenses by clicking “Transfer data to the declaration” and confirms his/her tax return.